 Make sure you draw down the appropriate amount of pension

-This is the major area that has changed this year.
-The Australian Taxation Office (ATO) has confirmed it has halved the minimum amount members must withdraw from their super fund as a pension for the 2019/2020 and 2020/2021 financial years.
-This acknowledges that members may have seen their balances diminish this year as result of the correction share markets experienced in response to the pandemic.
+The government has halved the minimum amount members must withdraw from their super fund as a pension for the 2019/20, 2020/21 and 2021/22 financial years.
+This acknowledges that members may have seen their balances diminish as a result of the correction share markets experienced in response to the pandemic.

-SMSF members are required to drawdown between two per cent and seven per cent of their super fund, depending on their age.
+SMSF members are required to drawdown between two per cent and seven per cent of their pension balance at 1 July 2021, depending on their age.
 The amount increases the older a member is.
 For a full breakdown of the minimum pension drawdown percentages, visit the ATO.

 Stay within the concessional and non-concessional contribution rules

 SMSF members under 67 may be eligible to contribute $27,500 to their fund on a concessional basis this year, which means they may be able to claim a tax deduction for this money, and up to $110,000 on a non-concessional basis.
 This money comes from their after-tax dollars.
 These funds must reach your super account before 30 June to be counted as a contribution in the current financial year, so it’s best to make any contributions in plenty of time for banks to process them.

 The federal government has amended the super contribution laws so that members that don’t take full advantage of the concessional contribution limit can carry forward any unused amounts for five years, with 2018/19 being the first year able to be carried forward.
 The catch?
 They have to have $500,000 or less in their super fund.
 That means, if you only contribute $10,000 on a concessional basis to your fund this year, you can carry forward the remaining $17,500 for five years.